scala/docs.scala-lang/_overviews/scala3-contribution/arch-lifecycle.md

 description: This page describes the lifecycle for the Scala 3 compiler.
 num: 13
 previous-page: arch-intro
-next-page: arch-phases
+next-page: arch-context
 ---

-As mentioned in [what is a compiler?][whats-a-compiler] `dotc` produces programs that can run on your machine, first by verifying its input is a valid Scala program, and then transforming it into a representation that can run on one of Scala's target platforms.
+At a high level, `dotc` is an interactive compiler (see [what is a compiler?][whats-a-compiler]), and can be invoked frequently, for example to answer questions for an IDE, provide REPL completions, or to manage incremental builds and more.
+Each of these use cases requires a customised workflow, but sharing a common core.

 ## Introducing the Compiler's Lifecycle

-At a high level, `dotc` is an interactive compiler, and can be invoked frequently, for example to answer questions for an IDE, provide REPL completions, or to manage incremental builds and more.
-Each of these use cases requires a customised workflow, but sharing a common core.

 #### Core
 Customisation is provided by extending the [Compiler] class, which maintains an ordered list of [phases][Phases], and how to [run][Run] them.
 Each interaction with a compiler creates a new run, which is a complete iteration of the compiler's phases over a list of input sources.
-Runs enable `dotc` to be [aware of time][time], as each run can potentially generate new compiler entities and invalidate older ones.
+Each run has the capability to create new definitions or invalidate older ones, and `dotc` can [track these changes over time][time].

 #### Runs
 During a run, the input sources are converted to [compilation units][CompilationUnit] (i.e. the abstraction of